-Criminal Practice Area: Sentencing Specialisation
+Criminal Sentencing Lawyers

 The criminal practice area in New Zealand focuses on laws that deal with crimes and how offenders are punished.
 One important part of this area is sentencing, which is about deciding what punishment someone should receive after being found guilty of a crime.